adhocteam/styleguide/pages/writing.md

 - **Age** — Refer to someone’s age only when relevant.
 We prefer *older person* or *senior* to *elderly*, and *youth* or *children* to *boys and girls*.
 Don’t use women or older people as substitute for *novice* or *beginner*.
 For example, don’t say *it’s so simple your grandmother could use it*.

-- **Alt tags** — Ensure all images, photographs, and graphics in your content have well-written alt tags that describe the visual content on the page.
+- **Alt text** — Ensure all images, photographs, and graphics in your content have well-written alt attributes that describe the visual content on the page.
 This helps users with screen readers properly navigate and understand Ad Hoc’s content.
 Refer to the [Indiana University overview on alt text](https://ux.iu.edu/accessibility/alt-text/) or the [WebAIM tutorial on alt text](https://webaim.org/techniques/alttext/) for more details.

 - **Citizenship** — When talking about government services for people who live in the U.S., be careful about using *citizen* or *Americans* as a generic term.
 Be as specific as possible, and use *public*, *people*, or *folks* when talking about generic audiences.